zlsdnflanjkasnk/assignment-12/README.md

 build image on docker

 # solve compatibility problems
-change the yarn version in package.json to 1.22.22 to match the global version delete current image rebuild image
+change the yarn version in package.json to 1.22.22 to match the global version <br>
+delete current image <br>
+rebuild image <br>

 # build container
 build the container with name: bao_yuwei_coding_assignment12 using the previously created image on port 8083

 # run container
 run container successfully on port 8083